 Do expect to make mistakes — often you will learn more from your errors than from anything else.
 Here are some self-evaluating questions that may help you to identify the problems and solutions.

 1) Was the bidding incorrect?
 Perhaps the bidding was very difficult and it was almost impossible to reach the best contract and level.

 2) Did I play the hand as best I could?
 Could I have planned out the sequence of playing in a different way?

 3) Did the lead card make a difference?

 4) Was there anything else that I could have done differently?

-5) Was everything done to the best of my knowledge, but the game was just not makeable?
+5) Did my partner and I do everything right, but the game was just not makeable?

-(E.g. no finesses worked, the hands were skewed, one opponent held all the trump, etc.).
+(E.g. no finesses were successful, the hands were skewed, one opponent held all the trump, etc.).

 If you bid a contract and made over-tricks, it’s also a good idea to consider these questions:

 1) Could I have bid higher?
 Would it have made a difference?
 (For example, a 2S contract takes 9 tricks so it does not matter whether the contract was 2S or 3S as it results in the same score.)